sbmlteam/sbml-test-suite/src/front-ends/standalone/testsuite-ui/README.txt

   ant jar
     Creates a self-contained jar file.
 Whether it is 32-bit or 64-bit is determined automatically based on the current platform.
-The result can be executed using "jar -jar sbmltestrunner.jar"
+The result can be executed using "java -jar sbmltestrunner.jar"

   ant app
     Creates *two* executable applications that wrap the jar file,